PUREFORM

 4. Betfair Mode of Market

-A forth and less publicized difference is the mode of market.
+A forth and less discussed difference is the mode of market.

-A TAB market consists of money already invested.
-TAB market prices are produced simply on the amounts wagered on each runner (minus the TAB commission).
-So in other words a historical market.
-A bookmaker will vary the prices somewhat based on their opinion, on course information, etc but for most runners will have final odds similar to the TAB with perhaps their opinion adding / subtracting to those price estimations.
+Another bookmaker will vary the prices somewhat based on their opinion, on course information, etc but for most runners will have final odds similar to the TAB fixed prices with perhaps their opinion slightly adding / subtracting to those price estimations.

-In most cases the prices approaching race start time are based on money already held to produce a ‘book’.
-This approach represents a traditional punting model.
+In most cases betting prices approaching race start time are based on money already held to produce a ‘book’.
+This approach represents a traditional punting model which is aimed at making a profit for the bookmaker from every race.

 The Betfair market or model is quite different.
 It is an instantaneous market – a ‘snapshot’ of the current situation.
 Nothing to do with money already wagered.
 In fact money already bet is totally irrelevant from a punting view.
 The market as shown is simply the figures at that current state of play (to use different sporting jargon).